Mazen-Alattar/neo4j-hollywood-graphrag/README.md

 A complete GraphRAG (Graph Retrieval-Augmented Generation) system built on a **Hollywood knowledge graph**.
 Ask questions about English cinema in plain English — the system finds the answer by traversing a Neo4j graph of movies, actors, directors, composers, and awards, then generating a natural language response via Groq (Llama 3.3).

 ---
-Built as part of **Codeverra** to help you learn coding, DSA, data science, and AI the right way.
-Learn more: https://codeverra.com

----

 ## What This Project Demonstrates